visionrd-ai/.github/profile/README.md

 VisionRD is also working on innovative products like ADAS/AD and IntelliSentry that will enhance the safety of driving in the future.

 We welcome [contributions](https://github.com/visionrd-ai/Pins-Defect-Detection) from the community.
-Join us on our mission to push the boundaries of AI and make it accessible to everyone!
+Join us on our mission of driving Innovation and Efficiency in the Automotive Industry.

 <br>